IBMAppModernization/app-modernization-microservices-lab-openshift4/README.md

    oc get pods
    ```

-...The output should show pods for MariaDB and Mongo and they both should be running and in the READY state
+   The output should show pods for MariaDB and Mongo and they both should be running and in the READY state

    ```
        NAME              READY     STATUS    RESTARTS   AGE